pyrocko/pyrocko/doc/source/install/packages/pip.rst

 .. code-block:: bash

-    pip install pyrocko
+    pip install pyrocko[gui]   # for full install

-    # and, (only) if you want to use Snuffler:
+    # or

-    pip install --only-binary :all: PyQt5 PyQtWebEngine
+    pip install pyrocko        # without dependencies for the GUI apps

 **Advantages:**